 Oxygen concentrators are more economical for patients who require oxygen for long periods and can be ordered on the NHS in England and Wales on a regional tendering basis (contact details are available in the British National Formulary).
 Arrangements for oxygen supply are different in Scotland and Northern Ireland:

 - In Scotland, patients should be referred for assessment by a respiratory consultant.
 If the need for a concentrator is confirmed, the consultant will arrange for the provision of a concentrator through the Common Services Agency.
 A Scottish Home Oxygen Order Form (SHOOF) should be completed and emailed to Health Facilities Scotland.
 They will arrange for oxygen to be supplied by their contractor.

 - In Northern Ireland, oxygen concentrators and cylinders should be prescribed on form HS21.
 Oxygen concentrators are supplied by a local contractor.
 Prescriptions for oxygen cylinders and accessories can be dispensed by pharmacists contracted to provide domiciliary oxygen services.

 Arranging supply of oxygen

-The type of oxygen service (or combination of services) should be ordered on a HOOF (home oxygen order form).
+The type of oxygen service (or combination of services) should be ordered on a home oxygen form appropriate to the country (see above).
 The amount of oxygen required (hours per day) and flow rate should be specified.
-Special needs or preferences should be specified on the HOOF.
+Special needs or preferences should be specified on the form.

 Patients must provide consent for their details to be passed on to the supplier, the fire brigade and any other relevant organisations.
 The supplier will contact the patient to make arrangements for delivery, installation and maintenance of the equipment.
 The supplier will also train the patient to use the equipment.

-The clinician should send the HOOF to the supplier who will continue to provide the service until a revised HOOF is received or until notified that the patient no longer requires the home oxygen service.
+The supplier will continue to provide the service until a revised form is received or until notified that the patient no longer requires the home oxygen service.